niwinz/django-sites/README.rst

 django-sites
 ============

-Alternative implementation of django "sites" framework.
+Alternative implementation of django "sites" framework based on settings instead of models.

 How to install?